Learn how to read your income statement, balance sheet, and cash flow report, and what they tell you about your business’s financial health.

 Net profit is the “bottom line” on your company’s income statement, calculated after all expenses, including taxes, are deducted.

-Taxable profit is the amount on which income tax is actually calculated and can differ due to specific tax laws, deductions, and adjustments not used in the income statement.
-The difference between Net Profit and Taxable Profits is where many business owners get caught up in owing taxes.
+Taxable profit is the amount that income tax is actually calculated from and can be different because to specific tax laws, deductions, and adjustments that don’t show in your Income Statement.
+The difference between Net Profit and Taxable Profit is where many business owners get caught up in owing taxes.

 As an example, it’s possible to fully depreciate equipment before its paid off by using accelerated depreciation.
-In the early years that depreciation reduces your taxes by lowering your taxable income.
-In the later years, when you’re still making payments on it, you’ll have no actual hard dollar profit because real cash left the business to pay for the loan, and your taxable income will look high because you won’t have the depreciation to reduce your taxable income.
+In the first couple of years, depreciation reduces your taxes by lowering your taxable income.
+Assuming the business grows, in the last couple of years of the life of that equipment, when you’re still making payments on it, you’ll have more actual hard dollar profit because real cash is left in the business and your taxable income will look high because you won’t have the depreciation to reduce your taxable income.

 Net profit